guilhermecaldeira2/go-site-monitor/README.md

   $ go run siteMonitor.go
 ```

-- if want to modify sites include in Sites.txt file
+- if want to modify the sites include in Sites.txt file

 #### Authors

-@gcaldeira2
+@guilhermecaldeira2